jparker/search_lingo/README.md

 # SearchLingo

 SearchLingo is a framework for defining simple, user-friendly query languages and translating them into their underlying queries.
+It does not perform the searches themselves.

 Although designed originally to be used with simple searches using ActiveRecord models, there is no dependency on ActiveRecord or Rails.
 The search classes you